Metallicities and ages for 35 star clusters and their surrounding fields in the Small Magellanic Cloud: Results

 \section{Results}

-Figures~\ref{fig:ngc339}--\ref{fig:smc99} present two-color diagrams and CMDs for stellar clusters and their surrounding fields for three cases: clusters with well-populated RGBs (Figure~\ref{fig:ngc339}), and young clusters with a~few stars (Figure~\ref{fig:ngc330}--\ref{fig:smc68}) and no stars (Figure~\ref{fig:smc99}) for metallicity calculation.
-Figure~\ref{fig:mapfeh} shows the spatial distribution of the mean metallicities of clusters and fields, while Figure~\ref{fig:mapage} similarly shows the distribution of cluster ages.
+Figures~\ref{fig:ngc339}--\ref{fig:smc99} present two-color diagrams and CMDs for stellar clusters and their surrounding fields for three cases: clusters with well-populated RGBs (Fig.~\ref{fig:ngc339}), and young clusters with a~few stars (Fig.~\ref{fig:ngc330}--\ref{fig:smc68}) and no stars (Fig.~\ref{fig:smc99}) for metallicity calculation.
+Figure~\ref{fig:mapfeh} shows the spatial distribution of the mean metallicities of clusters and fields, while Fig.~\ref{fig:mapage} similarly shows the distribution of cluster ages.
 We summarized our measurements in Tables~\ref{tab:reddC} (clusters) and \ref{tab:reddF} (fields).